rangerprice/simplified-lua-api/README.md

 # simplified-lua-api
-The Simplified Lua Api (abreged SLA) is a hight level library in C++14 that add many abstraction layer  to the C API provided by Lua, resulting in a hight level interface alternative to the low level C API.
+The Simplified Lua Api (abreged SLA) is a hight level library written C++14 that add many abstraction layer  to the C API provided by Lua, resulting in a hight level interface alternative to the low level C API.
 You can customize SLA to add more functions, directly using Lua C API.

 This project is available under the GNU General Public License.